• Jun 06, 2025

 A crypto giveaway scam is when fraudsters pose as legit cryptocurrency exchanges, businesses, or notable individuals to deceive victims into sending them cryptocurrency.
 They typically promise to return double or triple the amount sent by the victim—only to vanish with the funds once received.

-These scams are frequently promoted on social media platforms like Twitter and YouTube, and often involve fake websites resembling legitimate exchanges or companies.
-In some instances, they may impersonate well-known figures in the cryptocurrency community, such as Vitalik Buterin.
+These scams are frequently promoted on social media platforms like X and YouTube and often involve fake websites resembling legitimate exchanges or companies.

 Watch out for the following red flags to identify a crypto giveaway scam: